kyoshida14/CS1470_final_project/checkin2.md

 ### Plan: Are you on track with your project?

 What do you need to dedicate more time to?
+- We need to put more thought in how to train the models efficiently, either by using a smaller portion of the dataset or using google cloud for better compute power.
+We also would like to dedicate more time in considering unique ways in testing the network once we have finished training it.

 What are you thinking of changing, if anything?
+- We are changing our base goal to include training the network to predict the data rather than just importing the weights (there seems to be problems with weight importing)